TheRealSal/League-Discord-Bot/README.md

   * Access time spent on League of Legends using information on wol.gg
   * Access runes for each champion using information scraped from op.gg

+Commands:
+  * -ping Pings to check if bot is working
+  * -timespent "Summoner Name" Checks amount of time spent on league of legends
+  * -runes "Champion Name" Returns an image of the runes specific to the selected champion

 Installation:
   1. Clone file and run npm install -y npm install puppeteer